wutsch0/bash-scripts/README.md

 ## List of scripts
 #### imageRename
-Renames images using their exif timestamp and adds a counter if necessary.
-If exif timestamp is not availabel the scripts uses last modification timestamp instead
+Renames image files using their exif timestamp within the filename.
+If exif timestamp is not availabel the script uses the last modification timestamp instead.
+In case of filename collision a counter is added.